InceptionCyberSecurity/OSINT/README.md

 geoip-database monit debsums auditd sysstat unattended-upgrades traceroute

 SSH
-use port 1965 if you want to be extra sesurity minded.
+use port 1965 or higher if you want to be extra security minded.

 USAGE
 ./osint.sh 8.8.8.8 port mydir uname umail - as single command line argument but can use website instead of IP address eg google.com for 8.8.8.8.